-The Carthage Meditation Club is a group of students who come together to explore meditation and self reflection.
-The club is not affiliated with any religion, and the members who attend come from many different backgrounds.
-Each week, students gather in the Potente Chapel to share silence together, and as a result they find a way to relieve stress as well as learn more about themselves and each other.
+The Carthage Meditation Club is a group of students who come together to explore meditation and self-reflection.
+The club is not affiliated with any religion and the members who attend come from many different backgrounds.
+Each week, students gather in the Potente Chapel to share silence together, and as a result, they find a way to relieve stress as well as learn more about themselves and each other.
 At various points throughout the semester, meditation leaders from the Kenosha-Racine community attend a meeting and explain their experiences/strategies for meditating to the club members.
-Meditation Club hosts an annual mala bracelet sale and take a spring field trip to the Chicago Botanical Gardens to enjoy the benefits of meditating in an outdoor atmosphere.
+Meditation Club hosts an annual mala bracelet sale and takes a spring field trip to the Chicago Botanical Gardens to enjoy the benefits of meditating in an outdoor atmosphere.

 Poetry Underground (PU!) is an organization for anyone who loves poetry.
 Members are open to all styles of poetry, including spoken-word and rap.
 Fiction writers, dramatists, essayists, artists, and all other creative types are also welcome.
 Whether you are a literary veteran or are ignorant of poetry altogether, this organization of open-minded artists offers trips to readings, open mic nights, poetry slams, and weekly meetings.
 Meeting times and places vary by semester.
 Bring yourself and any work you’d like to read.
 Meetings generally consist of a writing prompt, time to write a poem, and time to share.
 Members can share what they wrote with the prompt, a personal poem, or other short fiction.

-The ADAPT organization advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
+The Special Olympics Club advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
 The organization’s largest event is the Special Olympics basketball game, which will hopefully become an annual activity.